Kid Activities

 1. Once a sunflower head has gone to seed and started to dry, harvest the seeds to make a pretty necklace.

 2. Thread a length of nylon string onto a thin needle and carefully push the seeds onto it, one by one.
-Push the needle through the fat end of the seed, from edge to edge. watch your fingers !
+Push the needle through the fat end of the seed, from edge to edge.
+Watch your fingers!

 3. Tie 2 lengths of nylon to the ends of the necklace so that you can tie it around your neck.
 If you have the clasps from an old necklace, sew these to the ends of the string.